Wastewaters co-produced with shale gas drive slight regional salinization of groundwater

 Abstract

-While unconventional oil and gas development (UOGD) is changing the world economy, processes that are used during UOGD such as high-volume hydraulic fracturing (“fracking”) have been linked with water contamination.
+While unconventional oil and gas (UOG) development is changing the world economy, processes that are used during UOG development such as high-volume hydraulic fracturing (“fracking”) have been linked with water contamination.
 Water quality risks include leaks of gas and salty fluids (brines) that are co-produced at wellpads.
 Identifying the cause of contamination is difficult, however, because UOG wells are often co-located with other contaminant sources.
-We investigated the world’s largest shale gas play with publicly accessible groundwater data (~29,000 analyses from the Marcellus Shale in Pennsylvania, U.S.A.) and discovered that concentrations of brine-associated species barium ([Ba]) and strontium ([Sr]) show small regional increases within 1km of UOGD.
+We investigated the world’s largest shale gas play with publicly accessible groundwater data (Marcellus Shale in Pennsylvania, U.S.A. with ~29,000 analyses) and discovered that concentrations of brine-associated barium ([Ba]) and strontium ([Sr]) show small regional increases within 1 km of UOG development.
 Higher concentrations in groundwaters are associated with greater proximity to and density of UOG wells.
-Concentration increases are even larger when considering the locations of i) spill-related violations and ii) some wastewater impoundments.
+Concentration increases are even larger when considering associations with the locations of i) spill-related violations and ii) some wastewater impoundments.
 These statistically significant relationships persist even after correcting for other natural and anthropogenic sources of salts.
-The most likely explanation is that UOGD slightly increases salt concentrations in regional groundwaters not because of fracking but because of the ubiquity of wastewater management issues.
-The high frequency of spills and leaks across shale gas basins suggests other plays could show similar effects.
+The most likely explanation is that UOG development slightly increases salt concentrations in regional groundwaters not because of fracking but because of the ubiquity of wastewater management issues.
+These results emphasize the need for stringent wastewater management practices across oil and gas operations.

 DOI